adrobisch/brainslug/docs/motivation.md

 * You are living in a container (Tomcat / Spring, Java Enterprise Edition / JBoss)
 * XML based descriptions / configurations

-Those points make them look heavy-weight and inflexible.
-*brainslug* aims to provide a small workflow library in Java without these strings attached.
+*brainslug* aims to provide a **small** workflow library for the JVM without these strings attached.

 # Design Goals